ouhammmourachid/poetry-install/README.md

 - `poetry-version`: this variable used to specify the version of Poetry that will be installed.
 The snok/install-poetry@v1 action is used to install Poetry default `latest`.

 - `extra-args`: this variable used to set the extra args for the `poetry install` command .

+- `install-dependencies`: default `true` used to install the dependencies. set it to `false` if you don't want to install the dependencies.

 ## Workflow